Jenna Bruton: AFL Women's career

 In May 2018, Bruton signed with expansion team North Melbourne for the 2019 AFLW season.
 She enjoyed a breakout year, moving from a pressure forward position to a permanent midfield role, consequently earning selection in the All-Australian squad and winning the club's inaugural best and fairest award.

 Bruton re-signed with North Melbourne in April 2019, committing to the club until the end of the 2021 season.
 She re-signed again with the club in June 2021 for a further two seasons.

+Bruton played in North’s 2023 grand final loss to Brisbane, but left the game injured in the first quarter.